alanv1893/CMSC447_PROJ/Backend/Readme-Backend.md

 	•	The API will return an Excel file (inventory_report.xlsx) containing the data from the inventory table along with the productname from the items table.
 	•	The file will be downloaded automatically by your browser, and the data will be in a tabular format.

-What It Returns:
-	•	The API will return an Excel file (inventory_report.xlsx) containing the data from the inventory table along with the productname from the items table.
-	•	The file will be downloaded automatically by your browser, and the data will be in a tabular format.